TooTallNate/ref/README.md

 Returns a new Buffer instance with the exact same memory address as the target buffer, only you can specifiy the size of the returned buffer as well.

+The original buffer instance gets "attached" to the new buffer instance, so that the original buffer won't be garbage collected until the new buffer does.

 __Warning:__ This function is potentially _dangerous_!
 There are only a small few use-cases where it _really_ needs to be used (i.e. resizing a Buffer returned from